 Compensation is competitive with major Atlantic Canada law firms.
 We encourage applicants from equity seeking groups to self-identify.

-Our recent associates, Mary Burnet or Jason Edwards are happy to provide insights into working with Pink Larkin.
-To learn more about joining us as an articling and summer student positions, please contact David Wallbridge.
+Our recent associates, Stephanie Robinson or Grace Levy are happy to provide insights into working with Pink Larkin in Halifax, as well as John MacCormick in our Fredericton office.
+To learn more about joining us as an articling and summer student positions, please contact Jill Houlihan (Halifax) or Brenda Comeau (Fredericton).